x

 Mijangos was arrested in January on a probation violation, having been linked to "repeated incidents of vandalism" throughout 2023 and into 2024 using the tag "KASR."

-At the time of his arrest, he Portland Police Bureau said that Mijangos had been picked up a number of times dating back to 2021, and that officers had referred over two dozen cases involving Mijangos to prosecutors.
+At the time of his arrest, the Portland Police Bureau said that Mijangos had been picked up a number of times dating back to 2021, and that officers had referred over two dozen cases involving Mijangos to prosecutors.

 "We've done four rounds of cases on Mr. Mijangos," Officer Nathan Kirby-Glatkowski told The Story's Pat Dooris.
 "During the first one back in 2021, you know, we sent a whole stack of cases to the district attorney's office.
 We made an arrest.
 We interviewed Mr. Mijangos.
-I was really hopeful at that point that we would resolve the situation and they wouldn't continue tagging and we would done, we would have a success."
+I was really hopeful at that point that we would resolve the situation, and they wouldn't continue tagging and we would done, we would have a success."

 Kirby-Glatkowski, along with his partner, Officer Amelia Flohr, are part of PPB's Neighborhood Response Team.
 They both worked on those cases involving Mijangos.
 Despite that, Mijangos was quickly released from jail and went right back to tagging.